Poetic inspiration and free speech at Jazz à Luz

 Big top, July 13

-In terms of color, the eye is immediately drawn to the red shoes of the dancer in the foreground, dressed in black.
-Sonia Sanchez evolves on wooden floors, one "à cour", the other "à jardin".
-One could say of her dance that it is stylized, if one compares it to the flamenco from which it comes.
-The movements of the body are sober and very sparing, except for those of the feet, which are equipped with flamboyant red heels.
-If there is any expressiveness in the angular body of the dancer, with a closed face, it is to be found in the hands.
-Sonia Sanchez has studied Butoh dance and combines it marvelously with her already rich palette, a subtle alliance between contemporary dance and flamenco.
-Her body, in turn dancer or puppet, draws in the space broken lines, and takes willingly a jerky aspect.
+As for color, the eye is immediately drawn to the red shoes of the dancer in the foreground, dressed entirely in black.
+Sonia Sanchez moves on wooden floors, one "à cour", the other "à jardin".
+Her dance could be described as stylized, if you compare it to the flamenco from which it originated.
+Body movements are sober and sparing, except for those of the feet, shod in flamboyant red heels.
+If there's any expressiveness to be found in the dancer's angular body and closed face, it's to be found in her hands.
+Sonia Sanchez has studied Butô dance and combines it wonderfully with her already rich palette, a subtle blend of contemporary dance and flamenco.
+Her body, alternately dancer and puppet, draws broken lines in space, and willingly takes on a jerky aspect.

-Sonia Sanchez interacts with the pianist Jordina Milla and the percussionist Nuria Andorra not through her gaze (she seems walled up inside herself) but through the sound of her steps, the pounding of her red heels.
-There is a form of violence in her dance.
+Sonia Sanchez interacts with pianist pianist Jordina Milla and percussionist Nuria Andorra not through her gaze (she seems walled in) but through the sound of her steps, the pounding of her red heels.
+There's a kind of pent-up violence in her dance.

-The musicians do not look at the dancer.
-The clacking of her steps is their score.
-Under these steps, they unroll a sound carpet, made of rubbing, blowing, rustling wings and textures in permanent evolution.
+The musicians don't look at the dancer.
+The clatter of her steps is their score.
+Beneath these steps, they unroll a carpet of sound, made up of rubbing, blowing, rustling wings and constantly evolving textures.

 The atmosphere is twilight.

-At times, a mimicry seems to link the pianist's playing to Sonia Sanchez's heels, at other times it is Nuria Andorra's percussion that strikes in unison with the dancer's heels, whose body is sometimes drawn into a gallop, and becomes animal!
+At times, a mimicry seems to link the pianist's playing to Sonia Sanchez's heels, at other times it's Nuria Andorra's percussion that strikes in unison with the dancer's heels, whose body is sometimes drawn into a gallop, and becomes animal!

-At half-time of the concert, Sonia Sanchez leaves the two wooden floors and evolves in the middle of the stage; she leans forward and brings her hand to her mouth: very beautiful moment of purified poetry, almost a painting!
-Then she draws in the space the evolutions of a bird, before being carried away by the sound storm.
-The storm rumbles.
-The volcano is in eruption.
-We perceive a flight of bells.
+Halfway through the concert, Sonia Sanchez leaves the two wooden floors and moves to the middle of the stage; she leans forward and brings her hand to her mouth: a beautiful moment of pure poetry, almost like a painting!
+Then she draws the movements of a bird in space, before being swept away by the storm of sound.
+The storm roars.
+The volcano is erupting.
+A volley of bells can be heard.

-After the storm, the dancer comes to curl up in the piano, like a wounded bird.
+After the storm, the dancer curls up in the piano, like a wounded bird.

-The next day, a few kilometers from Luz, near Gèdres (Bergerie du hameau d'Ayrues), we find the percussionist Nuria Andorra, in a duo this time with the trombonist Christiane Bopp.
-In the thick and almost suffocating heat of the stable (straw bales), the musicians gradually "find each other" and sculpt together the saturated space.
-They share moments of playing with two percussions on creations of the farmer, who is also a ceramist.
-The trombonist blows and hits at the same time!
-The public, who had come in great numbers - too many in such a narrow space - held their breath so as not to lose anything of this delicate duo, which the acoustics did not help, but which moved forward, carried by the love of sounds.
+The following day, a few kilometers from Luz, near Gèdres (Bergerie du hameau d'Ayrues), percussionist Nuria Andorra is back, this time in a duo with trombonist Christiane Bopp.
+In the thick, almost stifling warmth of the straw-bale barn, the musicians gradually "find each other" and sculpt the saturated space together.
+They share moments of double percussion playing on creations by the farmer, who is also a ceramist.
+The trombonist blows and strikes at the same time!
+The large audience - too many in such a small space - holds its breath to take in this delicate duet, which is not helped by the acoustics, but which moves forward, driven by a love of sound.

-Going down from the hamlet, we arrive in Gèdre, a small town with a swimming pool and an ice rink.
-The Barcelona percussionist Vasco Trilla is waiting for us.
-We know the adaptability of the Jazz à Luz audience.
+On the way down from the hamlet, we arrive in Gèdre, a small town with a swimming pool and ice rink.
+Barcelona-based percussionist Vasco Trilla is waiting for us.
+We're well aware of the adaptability of the Jazz à Luz audience.
 A concert in an ice rink?
-Never seen that before!
-However, very quickly the public, confident and amused at the same time, settles in crown around the oval track of the skating rink, and opens the hatches!
+Unheard of!
+However, the audience, confident and amused at the same time, soon settled down in a ring around the oval ice rink, and opened the hatches!

 Vasco Trilla, solo

 Vasco Trilla enters the ice ring like a bullfighter in the arena, through a small door.
 His percussion set is placed in the middle of the ice.
-It is an alloy of skins (tom and snare drum), metals (golden plates hanging from a gantry, cymbals, gongs), and lots of objects (small colored cups, tubes, sticks, large sanza ...)
+It's an alloy of skins (tom and snare drum), metals (gilded plates suspended from a gantry, cymbals, gongs), and lots of objects (small colored cups, tubes, drumsticks, large sanza...)

-The musician deploys with calmness and assurance several layers of sound and superimposes sounds and textures.
-He manages to make us forget his solitude.
+The musician calmly and confidently deploys several layers of sound, superimposing sounds and textures.
+He succeeds in making us forget his solitude.

-The improvisation unfolds as if "on the edge of the ice".
-Vasco Trilla's solo happily escapes the catalog of sounds that sometimes characterizes certain improvisation solos.
+Improvisation unfolds as if "on the edge of ice".
+Vasco Trilla's solo happily avoids the catalog of sounds that sometimes characterizes some improvisational solos.
 The ear is drawn into a journey, a dramaturgy.

-Vasco Trilla alternates with subtlety the held sounds and the micro-events, the resonances and the dry sounds.
+Vasco Trilla subtly alternates held sounds and micro-events, resonances and dry sounds.
 A forest of metronomes placed on the floor all around the musician forms a sound carpet, a continuum on which the percussionist improvises.
-At times, one has the feeling of being immersed in the heart of an improvised "gamelan".
+At times, you have the feeling of being plunged into the heart of an improvised "gamelan".

-It is as if the ice (as opposed to the straw bales of the sheepfold) "led" the sounds, allowed them to blossom, offered them the ideal space.
+It's as if the ice (in contrast to the straw bales in the sheepfold) "conducts" the sounds, allowing them to blossom, offering them the ideal space.

-We come out of this solo refreshed and invigorated by so much finesse!
+We emerge from this solo refreshed and invigorated by so much finesse!

 Chapiteau, July 14

-Jazz à Luz has put young musicians in the spotlight during this 31st edition and has welcomed two groups in residence : Cocanha and Sec.
-The result of this carte blanche is Tust, and Tust "is the strike, the blow, the soft collision of Cocanha and Sec".
+Jazz à Luz put young musicians in the spotlight at this 31st edition, with two groups in residence: Cocanha and Sec.
+The result of this carte blanche is Tust, and Tust "is the strike, the blow, the gentle collision of Cocanha and Sec".

-Tust's residency allowed the birth of a new repertoire that seals the alliance of two sound approaches: traditional Occitan music (polyphonic songs "to dance") and alternative rock.
+Tust's residency led to the birth of a new repertoire that seals the alliance of two sonic approaches: traditional Occitan music (polyphonic "dance" songs) and alternative rock.

-Tust mixes the sounds of four voices, three string tambourines, two basses, a drum kit and "hearts beating in unison".
+Tust blends the sounds of four voices, three string tambourines, two basses, a drum kit and "hearts beating in unison".

-With their radiant and timbred voices, the two singers Lila Fraysse and Caroline Dufau succeed in drawing the two boys of Sec, Jules Ribis and Xavier Tabard, into their territory; that of the song in Occitan language.
-Beautiful testimony of feminine persuasion from these two singers, who have also succeeded in another tour de force, since they work in the repertoire of Occitan polyphony, that of stripping the texts of the songs of their misogynistic connotation.
+With their radiant, timbred voices, the two singers Lila Fraysse and Caroline Dufau succeed in drawing the two boys from Sec, Jules Ribis and Xavier Tabard, into their territory: that of Occitan song.
+It's a fine testament to the feminine persuasiveness of these two singers, who have also managed another tour de force since they began working in the Occitan polyphonic repertoire, that of stripping song texts of their misogynistic connotations.

-The quartet varies the pleasures and the colors, passes from the song a cappella to the accompanied song.
-The melodies are simple and direct, the carrures well affirmed.
-The sound is beautiful, full.
-We go from "You and us" by Brigitte Fontaine to a Reunionese song in Creole language, to the song of the Pillards, to that of the Donzelles...
+The quartet varies the pleasures and colors, moving from a cappella to accompanied singing.
+The melodies are simple and straightforward, the carrures assertive.
+The sound is beautiful and full.
+We move from Brigitte Fontaine's "Vous et nous" to a Reunionese song in Creole, to the song of the Pillards, to that of the Donzelles...

-Tust has a promising future and a solar energy!
+Tust has a promising future and solar energy!

-Tubi Nebulosi : Giulio Tosti meets No Noise, No Reduction (bass sax trio from Toulouse)
+Tubi Nebulosi: Giulio Tosti meets No Noise, No Reduction (Toulouse-based bass sax trio)

-Jazz à Luz concerts at the Templar church are rare.
-The one of July 15 marked the memories and won the adhesion of the public come numerous.
-It was undoubtedly the magic moment of this edition!
+Jazz à Luz concerts at the Eglise des Templiers are rare.
+The one held on July 15 was one to remember, and one that won over the large audience.
+It was undoubtedly the magic moment of this year's edition!

-On the menu of this morning concert, a one-breath improvisation (and what a breath!) offered by a quartet gathered by the Toulouse company Freddy Morezon.
+On the menu for this morning concert was a one-breath improvisation (and what a breath!) offered by a quartet brought together by Toulouse-based Freddy Morezon.
 The three saxophonists of " No Noise, no reduction " - Marc Démereau, Marc Maffiolo and Florian Nastorg - were joined by the young Italian organist Giulio Tosti.

-The very first meeting had taken place in September 2021 at the initiative of the festival "Toulouse Les Orgues".
-More precisely, it was the Italian organist who, as an improvisation enthusiast, had expressed the wish to meet Toulouse improvisers for a series of impromptus.
+The very first meeting took place in September 2021 on the initiative of the "Toulouse Les Orgues" festival.
+More precisely, it was the Italian organist who, as a passionate improviser, had expressed the wish to meet Toulouse improvisers for a series of impromptus.

-A year later, the quartet found itself in the Templar church of Luz, with its frescoes and its painted dome, its small mechanical organ nestled in a white wooden case.
-The organ has the dimensions of a baroque organ: barely twenty stops.
-One can see very well the light wooden drawers and the two keyboards.
+A year later, the quartet met again in the Templiers de Luz church, with its frescoes and painted dome, its small mechanical organ nestling in a white wooden case.
+The organ has the dimensions of a Baroque organ: barely twenty stops.
+The light-wood drawers and two manuals are clearly visible.

-The three blowers are standing on the left of the organist and under the priest's pulpit.
-Each of us can see the organist in action: we are sitting very close to the organ case!
-A festival-goer even leans against the organ case to feel the vibrations...
+The three blowers stand to the left of the organist, under the priest's pulpit.
+Each of us can see the organist in action: we're sitting right next to the organ case!
+One festival-goer even leans against the organ case to feel its vibrations...

-What is striking about Giulio Tosti's playing is the way he "holds back" the drawbars, making the organ "cry" or moan.
+What's striking about Giulio Tosti's playing is the way he "holds" the pulls, making the organ "cry" or moan.
 The musician deploys a number of non-academic playing modes: clusters, micro-intervals, chords with the flat of the hand, "à la Monk"!
-It is a very raw and organic playing.
+His playing is very raw and organic.
 He often uses the keyboard as if he were playing a percussion instrument: abundant tremolos on the keyboard, with the flat of the hand.

-The improvisation plays with the opposition between low and high notes, between held and rhythmic sounds, lyrical flights and a stripped down universe.
-The sounds that come out of the pipes (those of the low saxophones, baritone and bass, and those of the organ) give the feeling of being those produced by animals.
-One could be at the bottom of the ocean, in the presence of a kraken or a whale, so organic is the music.
+Improvisation plays on the opposition between bass and treble, between held and rhythmic sounds, lyrical flights and a stripped-down universe.
+The sounds emanating from the pipes (those of the low, baritone and bass saxophones, and those of the organ) give the impression of being those produced by animals.
+You could be at the bottom of the ocean, in the presence of a kraken or a whale, so organic is the music.

-What you feel vibrating deep inside is the pulsation of a big animal...
-The improvisation has a powerful breath, it unfolds according to the response games between the musicians.
-Sometimes, we think we hear cries or bird calls.
+What you feel vibrating deep inside you is the pulsation of a large animal...
+The improvisation is powerful, unfolding as the musicians respond to each other.
+At times, you think you hear cries or bird calls.

 The musicians conclude their improvisation with a surge of sound, an almost Dionysian tumult!
-After this long dive in the low register of the instruments, the musicians choose the high register to make their cries burst.
+After this long plunge into the bass of the instruments, the musicians choose the treble to let their cries burst forth.

-The very last sound is played by the organist in the high register of the instrument: a heart-rending sound, held for a very long time.
-On the dome, an artist painted a long time ago a Christ with two fingers raised, surrounded by angels.
-I am sure that his brushes would have quivered at this music!
+The very last sound is played by the organist in the treble of the instrument: a heart-rending sound, held for a very long time.
+On the dome, an artist long ago painted a Christ with two fingers raised, surrounded by angels.
+I'm sure his brushes would have quivered at this music!

 Duo Krci (Emilie Skrijelj, Loris Binot) and Lê Quan Ninh

-On the stage of the Maison de la Vallée in Luz, here are three generations of musicians, who share the same passion for sound research and everything that is played between the birth of a sound and silence.
-The accordionist Emilie Skrijelj had carte blanche for two concerts on this 31st edition, the first one with the quartet Nuits, that we had discovered at the Météo festival two years ago, and this concert in trio with a long time accomplice the pianist Loris Binot (together they gave birth to the duo Krci), and the percussionist Lê Quan Ninh.
+Three generations of musicians come together on the stage of the Maison de la Vallée in Luz, sharing the same passion for sound research and everything that takes place between the birth of a sound and silence.
+Accordionist accordionist Emilie Skrijelj had carte blanche for two concerts on this 31st edition, the first with the Nuits quartet, which we discovered at the Météo festival two years ago, and this trio concert with long-time accomplice pianist Loris Binot (together they created the Krci duo), and percussionist Lê Quan Ninh.

-Throughout their improvisation, we are won over by the feeling that it is the percussionist who often initiates things, provokes the breaks, brings the music elsewhere.
+Throughout their improvisation, we're won over by the feeling that it's the percussionist who often initiates things, provokes breaks, takes the music elsewhere.
 Lê Quan Ninh is a musician of great refinement, gifted with a unique form of concentration.

-Over the years (some forty years on the contemporary and improvised music scene), he has developed a whole vocabulary of gestures and sounds, with, among other things, this ability to play on the resonance of his device, thanks to the cymbals and objects that turn on the bass drum's skin.
+Over the years (some forty years on the contemporary and improvised music scene), he has developed a whole vocabulary of gestures and sounds, including the ability to play on the resonance of his apparatus, thanks to the cymbals and objects that turn on the bass drum head.
 His vocabulary is constantly informed and modified by the context and his playing partners.
 Nothing seems to be left to chance.
-The gestures are sure, full, untied.
-Lê Quan Ninh has a sense of space, a sensitivity accentuated by his numerous collaborations with dance.
+Gestures are sure, full and free.
+Lê Quan Ninh has a sense of space, a sensitivity accentuated by his many collaborations with dance.

-The sound material that he deploys with the accordionist and the pianist is striking in its homogeneity; it is almost the same from beginning to end, but with minute variations, shimmering effects.
+The sound material he deploys with the accordionist and pianist is striking in its homogeneity; it's almost the same from start to finish, but with minute variations and shimmering effects.
 The three musicians act as sculptors of sound and space.

-Emilie Skrijelj's accordion cultivates the play of textures (vibrated or static).
-Some objects come to strike the body of the instrument to bring other sonorities.
-During this concert, Loris Binot's prepared piano seemed to me not very intrusive and rather colorist, in the background most of the time, except at the end of the improvisation, when it sketches an almost "Cagian" melody in its stripped and simple character.
-One thinks of John Cage's "Sonatas and Interludes".
-Lê Quan Ninh accompanies this melody with a gentle swing.
+Emilie Skrijelj's accordion cultivates the play of textures (vibrating or static).
+A few objects strike the body of the instrument to add other sonorities.
+During this concert, Loris Binot's prepared piano seemed to me to be little intrusive and rather colorist, mostly in the background, except at the end of the improvisation, when it sketches out an almost "Cagian" melody in its stripped-down, simple character.
+One is reminded of John Cage's "Sonatas and Interludes".
+Lê Quan Ninh accompanies this melody with a gentle rocking motion.

 Poetry has the last word!